cevaris/status-api/app/src/assets/docs/docs.md

 curl -s 'https://api.status-api.com/reports/firehose.json?start_date=2020-10-17T21:10:40.184Z'
 ```

-Example Firehose StatusAPI report response [see report json above to learn about the fields](/docs#api-json-schema).
+Example Firehose StatusAPI report response [see above to learn about each of the fields](/docs#api-json-schema).
 ```
 {
   "data": [